 Housed under our roof are the nation's oldest and most prominent Low Vision Clinic; one of the few clock manufacturing facilities left in the U.S. in which our visually impaired workers produce clocks that are distributed around the world; a nationally acclaimed school for children with multi-disabilities; an innovative Legal Clinic to assist people who are blind in combating discrimination; and a VA program to assist veterans in all 50 states.

-With the unemployment rate among blind people surging near 70%, the Lighthouse under the leadership of our President and Executive Director, Dr. Janet Szlyk, has worked tirelessly to protect and expand job opportunities for people with visual impairments.
+With the unemployment rate among blind people surging near 70%, The Lighthouse under the leadership of our President and CEO, Dr. Janet Szlyk, has worked tirelessly to protect and expand job opportunities for people with visual impairments.
 In that effort, we are proud to have solicited the past support of President Barack Obama, US Congressman Danny Davis and many others.
-At the Lighthouse, helping people with visual impairments find jobs is job one!
+At The Lighthouse, helping people with visual impairments find jobs is job one!
 In addition to offering a wide array of educational and training programs, we offer extensive job counseling and placement services.